madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 # Alpine Linux

 Building Docker images based on Debian or Ubuntu often results in image sizes of a few hundred megabytes and more.
 This is a known problem, therefore many Docker image distributors are also offering a Alpine Linux based image.
-The Alpine Linux distribution is a very common Docker base distro, because of its very small size of about 5 MB.
-After a small Google search, one will find the *wkhtmltopdf* package in the official Alpine [repositories](https://pkgs.alpinelinux.org/package/edge/testing/x86/wkhtmltopdf).
+The Alpine Linux distribution is a very common Docker base distribution, because of its very small size of about 5 MB.
+After a small Google search, one will find the *wkhtmltopdf* package in the [official Alpine repositories](https://pkgs.alpinelinux.org/package/edge/testing/x86/wkhtmltopdf).
 Interestingly though, the given binary size is just about 202 KB.
 That would be perfectly fine, if there wouldn't be a problem with the dependency list.
 It contains 7 items, including *qt5-qtwebkit*.
 Unfortunately this one requires 28 MB (installed size) and Xorg.
 Not only that, the Xorg server needs to be started in order to use the binary.

 # Qt Patches

 Since *wkhtmltopdf* uses the webkit engine to render its PDFs, there will be no way around the *qt5-qtwebkit*.
 However, it is possible to get around a started instance of Xorg.
-I was able to find a [repository](https://github.com/alloylab/Docker-Alpine-wkhtmltopdf) that provided a solution, by compiling a qt-webkit version without the need for Xorg.
+I was able to find a [GitHub repository](https://github.com/alloylab/Docker-Alpine-wkhtmltopdf) that provided a solution, by compiling a *qt-webkit* version without the need for Xorg.

 ```Dockerfile
 FROM alpine:3.5